pooya13vm/form-validation-fastest-validator-/README.md

-# Form validation (Yup)
+# Form validation (Fastest-validator)
 ## General info
-A SSR weblog with login and register forms validation with Yup
+A SSR weblog with login and register forms validation with Fastest-validator

 ## Technologies
  Project is created with: